 The interactive elevation profile tool is not available if the map does not contain a ground elevation surface.
 You can add an elevation surface to a map by clicking the Add Data drop-down menu on the Map tab, and selecting Elevation Source .
 Browse to an elevation source, such as a DEM raster file you have saved on disk, or use an elevation service layer hosted on ArcGIS Living Atlas.
 For example, in the Search Living Atlas text box on the Add Elevation Source dialog box, type TopoBathy 3D.

 The profile graph displayed in the view is temporary and is not saved with the project, nor is it included in map packages.
-You have the option to save the profile graph as an image file or in a table format, as well as convert the profile to a line feature class.
+However, it can be exported to an image file for further use, such as an element on a layout or report.
 If you require the profile graph's elevation line as z-aware feature data, consider using the Interpolate Shape geoprocessing tool instead.

 Create an interactive elevation profile